Ellis Bridge: Reconstruction and redevelopment proposals

+In 2020, the Ahmedabad Municipal Corporation consulted an agency to propose the conservation measures and to do metallurgical studies.
+The redevelopment proposal was prepared but the project has not been implemented as of 2023.

+In July 2024, Government of Gujarat approved Rs.
+32.40 crore for its restoration.

 Cultural significance

 This 120-year-old bridge has become an landmark and a symbol of Ahmedabad.
 It was featured in several films, such as Kai Po Che!
 (2013) and Kevi Rite Jaish (2012).
 The Karnavati Art Gallery is at the western end of the bridge.